How A Former Child Soldier Turned His Life Around & Helped Others Escape The Same Fate

 Around the world, children are being recruited and coerced into joining armed groups.
 According to Human Rights Watch, child soldiers are fighting in at least 14 countries, including Afghanistan, Colombia, Iraq, and Thailand.

-The children, often recruited from poor neighbourhoods, coerced into joining armed groups, or volunteered by their families, are robbed of the opportunity to receive an education.
-Some are forced to commit acts of violence against family members or neighbours as a way to prove their loyalty and ensure that they cannot return to their communities.
+The children, often recruited from poor neighborhoods, coerced into joining armed groups, or volunteered by their families, are robbed of the opportunity to receive an education.
+Some are forced to commit acts of violence against family members or neighbors as a way to prove their loyalty and ensure that they cannot return to their communities.

 Amporn Wathanavongs, PhD, was one of those children.
 After being orphaned at the age of 5, Dr. Wathanavongs struggled to feed himself on the streets of Thailand.
 At the age of 15, he was lured into the jungle to fight with an armed group and exploited with the promise of easy money, meals, and a place to sleep.
 By the time he was able to leave the jungle at the age of 17, he had never learned to read or write.